KurKuza/famous-vue-webpack/README.md

 # famous-vue-webpack
-A simple project that demonstrates how to use Famous Engine with Vue.js and Webpack.
+A simple project that demonstrates how to use Famous with Vue.js and Webpack.
 ## Getting Started
 ### Prerequisites
 Make sure you have Node.js and npm installed on your machine.
 You can download them from [here](https://nodejs.org/en/download/).